integrated-ethics/web/content/labs/avoiding-algorithmic-bias.md

 a refresher:

--   Virtue ethics: making a decision based on whether the outcome upholds a set of virtues (honesty, compassion, patience, hard-work are some examples)
+-   Virtue ethics: making a decision based on whether the outcome
+    > upholds a set of virtues (honesty, compassion, patience, hard-work
+    > are some examples)

--   Deontological ethics: making decisions based on a set of rules (**this is the expected choice**)
+-   Deontological ethics: making decisions based on a set of rules
+    > (**this is the expected choice**)

--   Analogies: making a decision based on a similar situation where the ethicality of the similar situation was widely accepted
+-   Analogies: making a decision based on a similar situation where the
+    > ethicality of the similar situation was widely accepted

--   Utilitarianism: making a decision based on what is best for the majority
+-   Utilitarianism: making a decision based on what is best for the
+    > majority

 **Ask the students** if they believe that this was an appropriate framework to use in this case.
 Why or why not?

 Possible answers:

 -   Probably good if used only as guidelines.
-It's a good starting place
+It’s a good starting place

--   Virtue ethics might be a good secondary approach, and some of the virtues (respect for diversity, for example) are included in the guidelines
+-   Virtue ethics might be a good secondary approach, and some of the
+    > virtues (respect for diversity, for example) are included in the
+    > guidelines

--   Analogies probably would not be a good approach as it is not a single decision that must be made and it would be very difficult to arrive at an appropriate analogy
+-   Analogies probably would not be a good approach as it is not a
+    > single decision that must be made and it would be very difficult
+    > to arrive at an appropriate analogy

--   Utilitarianism is probably what caused the problem in the first place -- designers would figure that it would work for most people.
+-   Utilitarianism is probably what caused the problem in the first
+    > place – designers would figure that it would work for most people.

-[Assessment]{.ul} (to be included at a later date on a quiz, paper, or exam to determine if LOs were reached)
+<u>Assessment</u> (to be included at a later date on a quiz, paper, or
+exam to determine if LOs were reached)

 -   Assess the deontological approach to evaluating an algorithm for